Delta Air Lines Flight 723: Investigation

 The NTSB investigated the accident and was able to retrieve both the cockpit voice recorder (CVR) and flight data recorder (FDR).
 The investigators concluded that, based on the retrieved flight data and simulations, the flight crew very likely operated the flight director improperly, inadvertently switching it into a "go around" mode during the final approach, instead of the appropriate approach mode.
-This caused confusion and additional pressure, and contributed to the unstablized approach and deviation from the glide path.
+This caused confusion and additional pressure, and contributed to the unstabilized approach and deviation from the glide path.
 According to the CVR, no altitude callouts were made by the crew during the final approach, as the aircraft descended below the glideslope and decision height, until it struck the seawall and crashed.

 The board determined the following probable cause for the accident:...the failure of the flightcrew to monitor altitude and to recognize passage of the aircraft through the approach decision height during an unstabilized precision approach conducted in rapidly changing meteorological conditions.
 The unstabilized nature of the approach was due initially to the aircraft's passing the outer marker above the glide slope at an excessive airspeed and thereafter compounded by the flightcrew's preoccupation with the questionable information presented by the flight director system.
 The poor positioning of the flight for the approach was in part the result of nonstandard air traffic control services.